-Yes this really is the Best Ever Low Syn Fish and Chips you see right before your very eyes.
+Yes this really is the Best Ever Low Calorie Fish and Chips you see right before your very eyes.

 You know those days when you really just fancy a bag of good ole fish and chips? well now you can make it in your own home and still be on plan.

 There is already a recipe for fish chips on here using breadcrumbs as the coating, but to me when I fancy fish and chips, bread crumbs just don't cut it.